Remote’s guide to employing in Belarus.

 In Belarus, the minimum wage is 400 Belarusian Rubles per month in 2021.

-For customers of Remote, all employee payments will be made in equal bi-monthly instalments, payable in arrears.
+For customers of Remote, all employee payments will be made in equal bi-monthly installments, payable in arrears.

 We can help you get a new employee started in Belarus fast.
-The minimum onboarding time we need is just three weeks.
+The minimum onboarding time we need is only 17 working days.

 Our team ensures your employees are onboarded and paid as quickly as possible while keeping your business compliant with all local employment legislation.
 The minimum onboarding time begins after the employee submits all required information onto the Remote platform.
 The onboarding timeline is also dependent upon registration with local authorities.